Joint Inference for the Regression Discontinuity Effect and Its External Validity: Introduction

 Our proposed approaches require no additional covariates or design features, making them applicable to virtually all RD settings and thereby enhancing the policy relevance of many empirical studies.
-We illustrate the usefulness by applying them to the educational context originally studied by \cite{Londono-Velez_etal:2020aejep}.
-Consistent with alternative approaches based on multiple cutoff points \citep{Cattaneo_etal:2021JASA_extrapolating, Okamoto_Ozaki:2025}, we find evidence of external validity and positive treatment effects even away from the cutoff.
-We further demonstrate that the locally linear treatment effects assumption underlying our procedure yields estimates comparable to those obtained by \citeauthor{Cattaneo_etal:2021JASA_extrapolating}'s method in this application.
-Moreover, our method complements existing approaches based on multiple cutoffs by enabling extrapolation over regions where those approaches cannot identify treatment effects.
+We illustrate their usefulness with two empirical applications.
+In the first, we find evidence of external validity and homogenous treatment effects even away from the cutoff.
+In the second, local external validity is rejected, suggesting that the standard RD effect should be interpreted with caution; moreover, our extrapolation analysis reveals treatment-effect heterogeneity over the running variable.